ddsjoberg/gtsummary/README.md

     or
     **[stack](http://www.danieldsjoberg.com/gtsummary/reference/tbl_stack.html)**
-    tables to present results side by side… there are so many possibilities to reproducibly create the table of your dreams\!
+    tables to present results side by side… there are so many possibilities to create the table of your dreams\!

   - **[Report statistics
     inline](http://www.danieldsjoberg.com/gtsummary/articles/tbl_summary.html#inline_text)**
-    from summary tables and regression summary tables in **Rmarkdown**.
+    from summary tables and regression summary tables in **R markdown**.
     Make your reports completely reproducible\!

 By leveraging [{broom}](https://broom.tidyverse.org/),